digimbyte/FirebaseDevelopers/Cloud Functions/Firestore Admin Manager.md

 ### SNIPPET: Rules
-Example Rules to secure the below app from all external access make sure the `/Config/Admins` matches your above firestore structure denying all access, ensures only the adminSdk and the console can edit this data.
+Example Rules to secure the below app from all external access make sure the `/Config/Admins` matches your above firestore structure.
+Denying all access, ensures only the adminSdk and the console can edit this data.
 ```
 service cloud.firestore {
   match /databases/{database}/documents {